Ross Colton Game Preview: Avalanche vs. Coyotes

 Colton Season Stats Insights

-- In 13 of 33 games this year, Colton has recorded a point, including two games with two or more points.
+- Colton has registered a point in a game 14 times this year over 34 games played, with multiple points in two games.

-- Colton has yet to record a multi-assist game this season despite registering one in seven of 33 games played.
+- Colton has an assist in eight of 34 games this year, but has not recorded two or more in a game so far.

-- Colton's implied probability to go over his point total is 39.2% based on the odds.
+- The implied probability that Colton goes over his points prop total is 40%, based on the odds.

-- The implied probability of Colton going over his assist prop bet, based on the odds, is 22.2%.
+- There is an implied probability of 23.5% of Colton going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.